KALEMA-ROGERS/Medical-Report-Assistant/frontend/README.md

 ## API Integration
 - The frontend communicates with the FastAPI backend (see backend/README.md)
+- **Important:** In production, all API requests must go to your deployed backend URL, not localhost.
+If you see requests to `http://localhost:8000`, your environment variable is not set correctly.
 - API endpoints are configured in `src/services/api.js`

 ## Customization